MrTuki/PiZero2WCam/README.md

 Save the File on your Raspberry Pi Zero 2 W, I recommend using the latest Pi OS Lite

+Use an editor to edit the Camera file to add a path where it should save the Images.

 # Dependencies